 In general, site vegetation appeared to be healthy.
-However, some areas are windswept and have little growth, particularly in an area north of the disposal cell where mill tailings had formerly been stockpiled (PL-10).
+However, some areas are windswept and have little growth, particularly in an area north of the disposal cell where mill tailings had formerly been stockpiled (PL-11).
 Because the site is not fenced, livestock occasionally enter it.
 Inspectors did not observe cattle near the disposal cell, but there was evidence of recent grazing on the site.
 Occasional grazing will not affect the disposal cell protectiveness or long-term performance, because livestock do not walk on riprap-armored surfaces.

 Onsite rills and gullies north and east of the disposal cell have been visually monitored for several years.
-While no new rills and gullies were observed during the 2020 annual inspection, existing rills and gullies continued to develop.
+While no new rills and gullies were observed during the 2021 annual inspection, existing rills and gullies continued to develop.
+One gully, northeast of the disposal cell, has grown to a depth of 6-8 feet and a width of 8-10 feet (PL-12).
+Inspectors collected GPS locations and measurements of this gully and its location has been updated on the inspection map.
 These erosional features do not threaten the disposal cell's performance or integrity, because headward erosion is progressing away from the disposal cell, and there is no significant sedimentation near the disposal cell.
-Inspectors will continue to monitor these features to confirm that they do not impact site features.
 No maintenance needs were identified.